reduxjs/redux/docs/understanding/history-and-design/PriorArt.md

 Unlike Redux, Elm is a language, so it is able to benefit from many things like enforced purity, static typing, out of the box immutability, and pattern matching (using the `case` expression).
 Even if you don't plan to use Elm, you should read about the Elm architecture, and play with it.
 There is an interesting [JavaScript library playground implementing similar ideas](https://github.com/paldepind/noname-functional-frontend-framework).
 We should look there for inspiration on Redux!
 One way that we can get closer to the static typing of Elm is by [using a gradual typing solution like Flow](https://github.com/reduxjs/redux/issues/290).

-### Immutable
+### Immer

-[Immutable](https://facebook.github.io/immutable-js) is a JavaScript library implementing persistent data structures.
+[Immer](https://immerjs.github.io/immer/) is a JavaScript library implementing persistent data structures.
 It is performant and has an idiomatic JavaScript API.
+Immer operates on normal JavaScript objects and arrays.

-Immutable and most similar libraries are orthogonal to Redux.
+Immer and most similar libraries are orthogonal to Redux.
 Feel free to use them together!

 **Redux doesn't care _how_ you store the state—it can be a plain object, an Immutable object, or anything else.** You'll probably want a (de)serialization mechanism for writing universal apps and hydrating their state from the server, but other than that, you can use any data storage library _as long as it supports immutability_.
 For example, it doesn't make sense to use Backbone for Redux state, because Backbone models are mutable.